A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Introduction

-With the existing ocular datasets, it is difficult to assess the scalability performance of biometric applications, i.e., if an approach can produce discriminative features even in a large dataset in terms of the number of subjects.
-As we can see in Table~\ref{tab:datasets}, the datasets in the literature do not present a large number of subjects and have few sensors and session captures.
+With the existing periocular datasets, it is difficult to assess the scalability performance of biometric applications, i.e., if an approach can produce discriminative features even in a large dataset in terms of the number of subjects.
+As we can see in Table~\ref{tab:datasets}, the datasets in the literature do not present a large number of subjects and have few capture devices and session captures.
 As described in some previous works~\cite{zanlorensi2020deep, zanlorensi2020attnormalization}, one common problem in ocular biometric systems is the within-class variability, which is generally affected by noises and attributes present in the same individual images.
-A robust biometric system must handle images obtained from different sensors, extracting distinctive representations regardless of the source and environments.
+A robust biometric system must handle images obtained from different capture devices, extracting distinctive representations regardless of the source and environments.
 In this sense, samples from the same subject obtained in different sessions are of paramount importance to capture the intra-class variation caused by various noise factors.

 Considering the above discussion, in this work, we introduce a new periocular dataset, called \emph{UFPR-Periocular}.
 The subjects themselves collected the images that compose our dataset through a mobile application~(app).
 In this way, the images were captured in unconstrained environments, with a minimum of cooperation from the participant, and have real noises caused by poor lighting, occlusion, specular reflection, blur, and motion blur.
 Fig.~\ref{fig:datasetsamples} shows some samples from the UFPR-Periocular.
-As part of this work, we also present an extensive benchmark, employing several state-of-the-art architectures of~\gls{cnn} models that have been explored to develop ocular biometric~systems.
+As part of this work, we also present an extensive benchmark, employing several state-of-the-art architectures of~\gls*{cnn} models that have been explored to develop ocular (periocular and iris) recognition biometric~systems.
+Face and eye detection are not covered in this work.
+The recognition methods are evaluated with manually pre-processed images (also available in the dataset).